 The college counseling program at Hockaday is as individual as each of our students.
-Three full-time college counselors support students and their parents, meeting with them regularly throughout the college research and application process.
+Four full-time college counselors support students and their parents, meeting with them regularly throughout the college research and application process.
 Our goal is for each student to find and be admitted to colleges that meet her personal interests, ensuring the most successful college career possible.

 In the second semester of the junior year, while the counseling program continues to offer topical workshops, the college counselors begin to engage students in a process of self-reflection.
 Through personal interviews and anecdotes from parents, counselors learn their students’ hopes and dreams.
 The college research process, while guided by the college counselors, is primarily driven by the student’s growing awareness of her own interests and strengths and is conducted with the goal of finding colleges that are a good match for the student as an individual.

-By the time the college application season arrives in the fall of the senior year, students have been educated about every element of that process and can prepare their applications confident that they are presenting themselves as personally as possible to colleges which they are eager to attend.
+By the time the college application season arrives in the fall of the senior year, students have been educated about every element of that process and can prepare their applications with the confidence that they are presenting themselves as personally as possible to colleges which they are eager to attend.
 When decisions are returned, our college admission list is always as varied as our student body.
 Once more, at this last stage of the process, the college counselors listen to and guide students toward their final decision.
 Each year we watch our bright young women go on to begin their brilliant lives at the colleges of their choice.